daskol/typst-templates/neurips/main.typ

 acceptable as long as you are consistent.
 It is permissible to reduce the font size to `small` (9 point) when listing the references.
 Note that the Reference section does not count towards the page limit.

+#show: appendix

+= Appendix / supplemental material

+Optionally include supplemental material (complete proofs, additional experiments and plots) in appendix.
+All such materials *SHOULD be included in the main submission*.

+#include "checklist2026.typ"